Dongongngg/eduf3037-game/README.md

-This is a story test I created for my girlfriend's uni education course(She writes all the stories and choices).
+This is a story test I created for my girlfriend's uni education course (She will create scenes and choices).
 The result will show you if you are a good teacher.
 There are 5 scenes in this game, each scene has two choices.
 After the round 5 you will see the ending which is based on your choices.

 ### `npm install`